ropensci/visdat/README.md

 Using `vis_dat()`
 -----------------

-Let's see what's inside the `airquality` dataset from base R.
+Let's see what's inside the `airquality` dataset from base R, which contains information about daily air quality measurements in New York from May to September 1973.
+More information about the dataset can be found with `?airquality`.

 ``` r